Chinch-Bug/clangen-genemod/docs/dev/writing/reference/index.md

     | `beak_bite`          | `beak bite`, `torn ear`, `scrapes`                                      |
     | `rat_bite`           | `rat bite`, `torn ear`, `torn pelt`                                     |

-    > If you’d like a patrol to have an injury from one of the injury pools above, use the pool name (i.e. "battle_injury" for injuries from other cats) instead of the injury.
+    > If you’d like a patrol to have an injury from one of the injury pools above, use the pool name (i.e. "battle_injury" for injuries from other rabbits) instead of the injury.
 Think we need another pool?
 Let the senior developers know in the discord developer areas and let's talk.
 We can have many pools, there's no limit!

 ===  "Injuries"